labs-learn-study/labs.learn.study/README.md

 Learn how to #DataCenter #Virtualization #SDN #Monitoring #CloudNative #AppDev #Storage #Containers #Federation ...

-Labs, not a singleton ab - you can, and should run everything here for yourself.
+Labs, not a singleton ab - you can, and should, run everything here for yourself.

 Open - you can look at and web login to our public instances.

-On Premise - At "home" on bare metal, typically (but not exclusive, also usable on a Cloud provider).
+On Premise - at "home" on bare metal (typically; but not exclusive, also usable on a Public Cloud provider).

 Primarily focused on using open source project supported by Red Hat, or of potential future interest (but not a hard rule).